Hearing Loss & Tinnitus Clinic

 We want to help people to hear the best they can.
 Hearing loss affects roughly half of all Canadians at some point in their lives.
-Some research has demonstrated that leaving hearing loss untreated can lead to an increased risk of cognitive decline, Alzheimer's and dementia.
+Some research has demonstrated that leaving hearing loss untreated may lead to an increased risk of cognitive decline, Alzheimer's or dementia.
 If you think you or a loved one has hearing loss, please book a hearing test at our clinics in Medicine Hat or Brooks, Alberta today.

 Signs of Hearing Loss

 Talking louder in conversations than you need to.